tisya683/aviation-weather-etl-pipeline/README.md

    <img width="1423" height="226" alt="image" src="https://github.com/user-attachments/assets/f74c19d0-d42b-4981-9782-e4a85930f92e" />

    When creating the dashboard in Tableau, I realized that there were duplicates in the data.
+The root cause was a mismatch between the etl's fetch schedule and each airport's actual update cadence.
 Since I had already created the unique_id in the transform step, it was easier for me      to check Postgres for any duplicates and then implement a constraint preventing more than one row with the same unique_id from being in the table.
 However, this led to failures in the Airflow runs, since my pre-existing load function simply appended to the database.
-From SQLAlchemy, I imported MetaData and Table so that SQLAlchemy could check my table's validation rules, and if a duplicate were to be loaded, the pre-exisitng row's values should be updated with the new data instead of inserting second row.
+From                SQLAlchemy, I imported MetaData and Table so that SQLAlchemy could check my table's validation rules,and if a duplicate were to be loaded, the pre-exisitng row's values should be updated with the new data instead of inserting second row.

 4. **XCom Size Limits**